Christian Cage: Teaming and feuding with Chris Jericho (2002–2004)

-Final Storylines and departure (2004–2005)
+Final storylines and departure (2004–2005)

 At Survivor Series on November 14, Christian failed to win the Intercontinental Championship from Shelton Benjamin.
 At New Year's Revolution on January 9, 2005, Christian and Tyson Tomko faced Eugene and William Regal for the World Tag Team Championship, but they failed to win the titles.
-At the Royal Rumble, Christian competed in the Royal Rumble match, but he was eliminated by eventual winner Batista.
+At the Royal Rumble on January 30, Christian competed in the Royal Rumble match, but he was eliminated by eventual winner Batista.

-Christian participated in the first-ever Money in the Bank ladder match at WrestleMania 21, but he failed to win as the match was won by Edge.
+Christian participated in the first-ever Money in the Bank ladder match at WrestleMania 21 on April 3, but he failed to win as the match was won by Edge.
 Following this, Christian, who had an encounter with SmackDown! wrestler John Cena, began commenting on Cena, claiming he was a better rapper than Cena and denouncing him as "poseur" while being noticeably cheered during these segments.
-Soon after, then-WWE Champion Cena was drafted to Raw, where Cena successfully defended the WWE Championship in a triple threat match against Christian and Jericho at Vengeance on June 26.
+Soon after, then-WWE Champion Cena was drafted to the Raw brand on the June 6 episode of Raw, where Cena successfully defended the WWE Championship in a triple threat match against Christian and Chris Jericho at Vengeance on June 26.

 On the June 30 episode of SmackDown!, Christian was drafted to the SmackDown! brand in the 2005 WWE draft lottery and replaced Big Show (who was drafted to Raw) in a six-man elimination match for the newly created SmackDown!
 Championship, but he lost to John "Bradshaw" Layfield (JBL).
 Soon after, Christian was given his own interview segment on SmackDown! called The Peep Show.
 At The Great American Bash on July 24, Christian faced Booker T in a losing effort.
 At No Mercy on October 9, Christian competed in a fatal four-way match for the United States Championship which was won by Chris Benoit.

-On October 31, his contract with WWE expired.
+On October 31, Christian's contract with WWE expired.
 According to wrestling journalist Dave Meltzer, Reso was asked on the spot to sign a new contract, but he declined.
+According to Reso, during his feud with John Cena he noticed that, despite his popularity, the WWE didn't see him as a main eventer and needed to prove himself.
 His last match occurred during the tapings for the November 4 episode of SmackDown!, where he and JBL lost to Rey Mysterio and Matt Hardy.
-Despite his quitting, Christian appeared on the October 31 episode of Raw and at Taboo Tuesday on November 1, fulfilling his obligations to the company as he was one of five SmackDown! wrestlers eligible to be voted Chris Masters and Snitsky's opponents by the fans.
+Despite his quitting, Christian appeared on the October 31 episode of Raw and at Taboo Tuesday on November 1.

-Before leaving WWE, Reso filed to trademark the nickname of "Captain Charisma", which allowed him to use it as Christian Cage in the Total Nonstop Action Wrestling (TNA), but after WWE disputed the trademark claim by citing a provision in the terms of his old contract he stopped officially using it on TNA programming by the summer of 2006, calling himself "The Instant Classic" from early 2007 onwards although he still continued to be referred to as "Captain Charisma" in off-screen appearances and sometimes wore his "Captain Charisma" entrance jumpsuits to the ring at live events.
+Before leaving WWE, Reso filed to trademark the nickname of "Captain Charisma", which allowed him to use it as Christian Cage in Total Nonstop Action Wrestling (TNA), but after WWE disputed the trademark claim by citing a provision in the terms of his old contract he stopped officially using it on TNA programming by the summer of 2006, calling himself "The Instant Classic" from early 2007 onwards although he still continued to be referred to as "Captain Charisma" in off-screen appearances and sometimes wore his "Captain Charisma" entrance jumpsuits to the ring at live events.